 If you have acquired either British citizenship or the indefinite leave to remain in the UK, you may be able to claim Jobseeker’s Allowance while you keep applying for a job in the UK.
 To get this financial benefit, you need to fulfill the following conditions:

-A single unemployed person aged 25 or older currently gets £71.70 per week.
-They may be eligible to apply for Housing Benefits as well, in order to help pay the monthly rent.
+At the time of writing in 2016, a single unemployed person aged 25 or older got up to 73.10 GBP per week.
+They may be eligible to apply for Universal Credit as well, in order to help pay the monthly rent.

-Even if you aren’t officially “subject to immigration control”, you must pass said Habitual Residence Test.
-You need not only have the legal right to live in the UK, but you should regard it as your habitual residence and actual home.
+Even if you aren’t officially “subject to immigration control”, you must pass the Habitual Residence Test.
+You not only need to have the legal right to live in the UK, but should also regard it as your habitual residence and actual home.

 In any case, please get independent advice before contacting a Job Centre or any other government office.
 The Citizens Advice Bureau can counsel you on legal questions regarding immigration status and Jobseeker’s Allowance, as well as other benefits.